Banned Books Behind Bars

 Incarceration + COVID-19 Global News Project

-A crowd-sourcing document is intended to capture global news information pertaining to incarcerated populations in prisons, jails, and detention centers in the time of COVID-19, as the health crisis continues to evolve and unfold.
-It is a living document, and it will continue to grow as the COVID-19 pandemic evolves.
+This crowd-sourcing document captures global news information pertaining to incarcerated populations in prisons, jails, and detention centers during the start of the COVID-19 pandemic.

 Contribute to the project